AbsaOSS/fa-db/README.md

 val macAddr: Option[MacAddrString] = pr.nextMacAddrOption
 ```

+## Slick streaming module

+It additionally brings:

+* `class SlickPgStreamingEngine` - implementation of _Streaming_'s `DBStreamingEngine` executing the queries via Slick in a streaming fashion
+* `class SlickStreamingResultFunction` - abstract class for DB functions returning sequence of results (fs2.Stream) in a streaming fashion

 ## Doobie module

 As the name suggests it runs on [Doobie library](https://tpolecat.github.io/doobie/).
 The main benefit of the module is that it allows to use any effect type (typically IO or ZIO) therefore is more suitable for functional programming.
 It also brings in the [Doobie-Postgres library](https://tpolecat.github.io/doobie/docs/14-PostgreSQL.html) for extended Postgres type support.